People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.

-Traumatized cats are difficult to handle, this is because the exhibit behaviors that makes you wander if the are still cats or some sort of wild animals.
+Traumatized cats are difficult to handle, this is because they exhibit behaviors that make you wonder if they are still cats or some sort of wild animal.

 When handling a traumatized cat you have to be careful.